Make sure your site is set up for success in 2022.

 Google says it will always consider informative, quality content as its number one search signal.
 However, if two websites both have quality content, but one site has better Core Web Vitals, the site with a better page experience will always outrank any site that isn’t optimized for performance.

-"By adding page experience to the hundreds of signals that Google considers when ranking search results, we aim to help people more easily access the information and web pages they're looking for, and support site owners in providing an experience users enjoy." —From Google's page experience announcement, May 2020.
+"By adding page experience to the hundreds of signals that Google considers when ranking search results, we aim to help people more easily access the information and web pages they’re looking for, and support site owners in providing an experience users enjoy.” —From Google’s original page experience announcement in May 2020.

 Secure Your Site’s Future

-Our platform evolves alongside Google's algorithm, and our team of growth experts spans all time zones to make sure our sites are optimized for page experience with every new article.
+The RebelMouse platform evolves alongside Google’s algorithm, and our team of growth experts spans all time zones to ensure our sites are optimized for page experience with every new article.

-To do this correctly, it takes a lot of optimization to perfect every moment of your site's load time.
-We've mastered Lighthouse 6.0's formula already, and our scores are drastically outperforming every other CMS on the market.
+To do this correctly, it takes a lot of optimization to perfect every moment of your site’s load time.
+We’ve mastered Core Web Vitals already, and our performance scores are drastically outperforming every other CMS on the market.

-Now that you're well up to speed on how Google measures site experience, let's take a look at some of our performance scores:
+Now that you’re up to speed (pun intended) on how Google measures and scrutinizes site experience, let's take a look at some of the benefits RebelMouse-powered clients enjoy as a result of their excellent performance scores:

 If you want to publish alongside the speed of the web, request a proposal today and let’s start working together.